BravoHoseok/IONIQ-HEV-EV/README.md

 <strong>Fig.6) the design pattern of slide(wheel touch sensors</strong>
 <p>

-**Fig.6)** shows the sensitivity fluctuation of each segment on the wheel touch sensor, when moving a finger as clock wise.
-By applying this property, we can calculate the position value as below pseudocode. *_delta means sensitivity of each segment.
+**Fig.6)** shows the sensitivity fluctuation of each segment on the wheel touch sensor, when moving a finger as clock wise and counter clock wise.
+By applying this property, we can calculate the position value as shown position value graph.
+The *_delta below pseudocode means sensitivity of each segment.

 >if((ch0_delta >= ch1_delta) && (ch0_delta >= ch2_delta))<br>
 &nbsp;{<br>